White Sox vs. Royals Player Props Betting Odds

 Robert Stats

-- Robert has nine doubles, seven home runs, 12 walks and 20 RBI (33 total hits).
-He has stolen one base.
+- Robert has put up 34 hits with nine doubles, seven home runs and 12 walks.
+He has driven in 20 runs with one stolen base.

-- Robert hopes to build on a six-game hitting streak in this matchup.
-In his last 10 games he is hitting .423 with three doubles, two home runs, nine walks and seven RBI.
+- Robert will look for his eighth straight game with a hit in this contest.
+In his last 10 games he is hitting .407 with three doubles, two home runs, eight walks and seven RBI.

 Robert Recent Games